Costaki33/cgs-class-repo/homework04/README.md

-# Meteorite Landings Data Analysis
+# Homework 04 - Meteorite Landings Data Analysis

 This homework assignment compiled a project we had been working in class, which entailed an analyses on the data a rover took fromvarius meteorite landing sites, such as the average mass of meteorites, their location, and the different types of meteorites.